Black Manhattan, a Herbal & Bitter Twist on the Classic Cocktail

 What Whiskey is Good for a Black Manhattan?

 I like to use 100-proof or higher rye whiskey.
-It gives the cocktail a little more balance with the bold flavors of the Averna amaro.
+It gives the cocktail a little more balance, thanks to the bold flavors of the Averna amaro.

 Try as many as you can and see what you end up liking.